SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 * adds the transliteration to Latin only for certain languages like Bulgarian (bg) or Greek (el), see [line 68](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L68)
 * make sure to have the same countries present in the Publications Office Country Authority Table by using the matching retrieved in [lines 82-84](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L82-L84) with the filter in [lines 118-119](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L118-L119)

+The output of the transformation is a RDF file [output-v1.5.ttl](output-v1.5.ttl) containing skos:ConceptScheme pointing to all skos:Concept generated.

 ### Validation

-The output of the transformation is a RDF file [output-v1.5.ttl](output-v1.5.ttl) containing skos:ConceptScheme pointing to all skos:Concept generated.

-The RDF file is validated manually against:
+The [output-v1.5.ttl](output-v1.5.ttl) file is then validated manually against:

 * [https://skos-play.sparna.fr/skos-testing-tool/](https://skos-play.sparna.fr/skos-testing-tool/)
 * the shapes downloaded from [https://github.com/skohub-io/shapes](https://github.com/skohub-io/shapes) and used [jena shacl](https://jena.apache.org/documentation/shacl/index.html) to validate

 The validation against the skos testing tool find out errors concerning the content:
 * ilc - Incomplete Language Coverage	Finds concepts lacking description in languages that are present for other concepts.
 FAIL (2645): the concepts are described in the languages of their respective countries
 * ipl - Inconsistent Preferred Labels	Finds resources with more then one prefLabel per language.
-FAIL (1): The code [X0SD](2023-09-28-elf-code-list-v1.5.csv#L338-L339) is under investigation, currently resolved manually by changing the preferred label in alternative label
+FAIL (1): The code [X0SD](2023-09-28-elf-code-list-v1.5.csv#L338-L339) is therefore not valid, currently resolved manually by changing the preferred label in alternative label
 * ncl - No Common Languages	Checks for common languages in all concept literals.
 FAIL: the concepts are described in the languages of their respective countries
 * oc - Orphan Concepts	Finds all orphan concepts, i.e. those not having semantic relationships to other concepts.
 WARNING (2645): relationships are not created in the CSV and the creation of such relations would need legal analysis
 * ol - Overlapping Labels	Finds concepts with similar (identical) labels.
 FAIL (234): it happens that certain countries uses same labels such as the codes 5WU6 (Netherlands) and 7SJP (Belgium) that use the same label "Europees economisch samenwerkingsverband", it doesn't necessarily mean that the concepts are the same.

 The validation against the shacl shapes highlights only the problem of overlapping labels.